What is Jittery?

 Jittery currently has no plans to include media (video, images, audio) with its topic pages.

 There are many good resources online for media content for most topics.
 If you want to see a photo of Jonas Salk or Vienna Austria, Google Images or Wikipedia generally have you covered, as do numerous other useful sites.
-We're not interested in competing there, dedicating (wasting) resources toward that and unnecessarily reinventing that wheel.
+We are not interested in competing there, dedicating (wasting) resources toward that and reinventing that wheel.
 We're going to focus on doing one thing and trying to do it well.

 Is Jittery a non-profit organization?